posmlab/getting-started/MuscleModeling.md

 Generally, the existing muscle models could all stand to be further verified, whether using an alternate muscle-modeling software or checked against experimental data.

-Also, it could be useful to set up a kinematics tab to model direct actuation as well as LaMSA, to study muscle mechanics or verify new muscle motors.
+Also, it could be useful to set up a kinematics tab to model direct actuation as well instead of just LaMSA.
+This could be useful when trying to study muscle mechanics or in the development of new motors.

+An issue I've found is a lack of literature on invertebrate muscles.
+There is an abundance of research on mammalian muscles, especially slow twitch, but Rosario's paper is the only one i've seen that directly focuses on non-mammalian muscles.
+Additional information on the differences between mammalian and non-mammalian muscle would be extremeley helpful, espeicially if it can be translated into shifting parameters on existing muscle models.